andyksaw/ReduxSwift/README.md

 - [ ] Unit tests

 ## Attribution
-Credit to the original creators of Redux
+Credit to the original creators of Redux, Dan Abramov and Andrew Clark